Miguel Rojas Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- The Diamondbacks will look to Kelly (0-0) in his second start this season.
+- The Diamondbacks will look to Bumgarner (0-1) in his second start of the season.

-- His most recent time out was on Saturday against the Los Angeles Dodgers, when the righty tossed 3 2/3 scoreless innings while giving up three hits.
+- The left-hander last pitched on Sunday against the Los Angeles Dodgers, when he tossed four innings, allowing five earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.